AdobeDocs/creative-cloud-enterprise.en/help/cce/aem.md

 ---
-title: AEM Assets & Asset Link
+title: AEM Assets and Asset Link
-description: Description
+description: A listing of AEM sssets and links.
 ---

 # AEM Assets & Asset Link